 On 29th November 1899 2nd Northumberland Fusiliers arrived under Gatacre’s command [2nd Northumberland Fusiliers appeared to be a unit of little if any military experience.
 Only the colonel in the 1988 photograph of the battalion officers wears any campaign ribbons.
-The regiments 1st Battalion had served in India until the late 1880s].
-Parties of Boers were raiding the countryside and there was intense pressure from the loyal sections of the population for Gatacre to act.
+The regiment’s 1st Battalion had served in India until the late 1880s].
+Parties of Boers were raiding the countryside and there was intense pressure from the loyal sections of the population on Gatacre to act.

-As soon as the Northumberland Fusiliers arrived Gatacre moved his force twenty-five miles up the railway line from Queenstown to Putters Kraal, with outposts further up the line at Sterkstroom and in the countryside at Bushman’s Hoek and Stenhoek.
+As soon as the Northumberland Fusiliers arrived, Gatacre moved his force twenty-five miles up the railway line from Queenstown to Putters Kraal, with outposts further up the line at Sterkstroom and in the countryside at Bushman’s Hoek and Stenhoek.

 The distances were: Queenstown to Putter’s Kraal-25 miles, Putter’s Kraal to Sterkstroom-3 miles, Sterkstroom to Molteno-16 miles and Molteno to Stormberg-10 miles.
 At Sterkstroom a branch railway line headed east to Dordrecht and on to Indwe.